 During GamerGate when Quinn faced disgusting accusations and was harassed in distressing ways by many, there were still some people who supported her.
 However, she did not get the support she deserved from legal institutions.
 Those who stood up for Quinn were targeted, her family and friends where doxed or even threatened.
 She mentions throughout the book that harassment can reach anyone online; no one with an internet connection is completely safe from it.

-Above is an interview between Anita Sarkeesian and ABC News where she explains how dehumanizing it is to be GamerGate target.
-Sarkeesian is a feminist critic of the gaming industry and a friend of Quinn. in 2015, Quinn and Sarkeesian had testified to the United Nations about combating online abuse.
+Above is an interview between Anita Sarkeesian and ABC News where she explains how dehumanizing it is to be a GamerGate target.
+Sarkeesian is a feminist critic of the gaming industry and a friend of Quinn.
+In 2015, Quinn and Sarkeesian had testified to the United Nations about combating online abuse.

 Throughout the book, Quinn gives examples of others in the gaming industry that were also targeted because they showed support for Quinn.
 Apart from the gaming industry, she spends time on the subject of online harassment towards marginalized people.
 The Crash Override Network is not just video game related, but for anyone dealing with harassment online.

 The last few chapters highlight precautions you can take to combat abusive behavior online.
-I suggest giving this section of the book extra attention since it goes over everyday steps you can take to make yourselves safer online and how to gather evidence.
+I suggest giving this section of the book extra attention since it goes over everyday steps you can take to make yourselves safer and how to gather evidence.